Kibrael/RPG/python/combat.md

 **Position/Move:**
 - Move your distance
 - Reposition at less than your distance with a tactics skill check to gain dominance

+**Maneuvers:**
+Some actions draw upon the latent `seidr` of the world and have the power to change the course of critical events (like the outcome of a battle between heros and monsters).
+These actions require a boon to be spent from the combat boon hand.
+The bonus of this boon (if applicable) is gained in the action.
+If a boon is not spent, then a curse afflicts the character.
+The curse is of equal tier to the boon required to power the action.

+**Maneuver List:**
+Theme: in power tiers 1-5 relating to boon/curse powers, these actions should affect the outcome of conflict situations (remember social and mental applications)
+- Riposte: automatically attack after a parry
+- Disarm Block/Parry:
+-

 ### Armor Effects and Modifiers